TsukasaYuzaki/Assembly-learn/registers.md

 Carry Flag (CF) − It contains the carry of 0 or 1 from a high-order bit (leftmost) after an arithmetic operation.
 It also stores the contents of last bit of a shift or rotate operation.

 The following table indicates the position of flag bits in the 16-bit Flags register:

+Flag:		                O	   D	I T	S	Z		A		P		C

+Bit no:	15	14	13	12	11	10	9	8	7	6	5	4	3	2	1	0

+# Segment Registers
+Segments are specific areas defined in a program for containing data, code and stack.
+There are three main segments −

+Code Segment − It contains all the instructions to be executed.
+A 16-bit Code Segment register or CS register stores the starting address of the code segment.

+Data Segment − It contains data, constants and work areas.
+A 16-bit Data Segment register or DS register stores the starting address of the data segment.

+Stack Segment − It contains data and return addresses of procedures or subroutines.
+It is implemented as a 'stack' data structure.
+The Stack Segment register or SS register stores the starting address of the stack.

+Apart from the DS, CS and SS registers, there are other extra segment registers - ES (extra segment), FS and GS, which provide additional segments for storing data.

+In assembly programming, a program needs to access the memory locations.
+All memory locations within a segment are relative to the starting address of the segment.
+A segment begins in an address evenly divisible by 16 or hexadecimal 10.
+So, the rightmost hex digit in all such memory addresses is 0, which is not generally stored in the segment registers.

+The segment registers stores the starting addresses of a segment.
+To get the exact location of data or instruction within a segment, an offset value (or displacement) is required.
+To reference any memory location in a segment, the processor combines the segment address in the segment register with the offset value of the location.